-- Toxin exposure: There are a multitude of substances that can be toxic to dogs.
+There are many substances that can be toxic to dogs.
 Your dog may ingest something poisonous or simply come into contact with a dangerous chemical.
 Symptoms depend on the type of toxin and the type and amount of exposure.

-- Gastric Dilatation-Volvulus (commonly called bloat or GDV) is an emergency medical condition that occurs when the stomach expands and then rotates, trapping gas inside the stomach and cutting off blood supply to the stomach and spleen.
+C ommonly called bloat or GDV, gastric dilatation-volvulus is an emergency medical condition that occurs when the stomach expands and then rotates, trapping gas inside the stomach and cutting off blood supply to the stomach and spleen.
 Symptoms typically include a distended (bloated) abdomen, retching or heaving (unproductive), extreme lethargy, excessive salivation, heavy panting, restlessness or pacing and pale gums.

 Cardiac arrest simply means that the heart is no longer pumping.
 The dog typically collapses, loses consciousness, and stops breathing.
 Dogs do not suffer from "gear attacks" the way humans do.